Can electric vehicles (EVs) save your business money?

 With so much coverage of electric vehicles (EVs) in the media, we explore the benefits for your business and ask whether now’s the right time to switch to the power of the future.

-We asked David to sum up the pros and cons of switching from a conventional fleet of cars or vans to EVs.
+We asked Adam to sum up the pros and cons of switching from a conventional fleet of cars or vans to EVs.
 He also explains how to use this emerging form of transportation to make a successful pitch to your finance department for the investment funds.

 Zero exhaust emissions